jj-for-everyone/jj-for-everyone.github.io/src/remote.md

 ## Adding a bookmark

-There is one last speed bump before we can send our work to the remote.
+There is another speed bump before we can send our work to the remote.
 Remote repositories can receive a lot of commits, not all of which end up being needed in the long run.
 Therefore, it's desirable that commits which aren't needed anymore can be deleted automatically.
 How does the remote know which commits to delete and which to keep?